 Measurement uncertainty ± 0.0003 mol/L

 The concentration is determined by volumetric titration and refers to 20°C.

-The amount-of-substance concentration of this volumetric solution is determined with standardized sodium thiosulfate solution (article number 1.09147).
-The sodium thiosulfate solution is standardized and traceable to a primary standard reference material (SRM) from the National Institute of Standards and Technology, Gaithersburg, USA (NIST SRM 136 potassium dichromate) by means of volumetric standard potassium iodate (article number 1.02404), certified reference material according to ISO 17034, analyzed by our accredited calibration laboratory of Merck KGaA, Darmstadt, Germany according to DIN EN ISO/IEC 17025.
+The amount-of-substance concentration of this volumetric solution is determined with standardized sodium hydroxide solution (article number 1.09141).
+The sodium hydroxide solution is standardized and traceable to a primary standard reference material (SRM) from the National Institute of Standards and Technology, Gaithersburg, USA (NIST SRM 84 potassium hydrogen phthalate) by means of volumetric standard potassium hydrogen phthalate (article number 1.02400), certified reference material according to ISO 17034, analyzed by our accredited calibration laboratory of Merck KGaA, Darmstadt, Germany according to DIN EN ISO/IEC 17025.
 The uncertainty is expressed as expanded measurement uncertainty with a coverage factor k=2 covering a confidence level of 95%.